QGEP/datamodel/README.md

 - *qgep_build* : the structure using installation scripts
 - *qgep_build_pum* : the demo data (produced through successive pum migrations of initial demo data)

+**WARNING** : The Docker setup is currently meant for testing purposes only.
+The following instructions do not set up a correct installation (data not persisted, no password, etc.)

 Head to `.docker/README.md` for advanced usage of the QGEP Docker setup.